magentabusiness/magentabusiness.github.io/docs/trendz/visualizations-tables.md

 ## On row click action
 Trendz Table view support onRowClick action.
-You can configure what should happen when user click on a Row in a table when it is embedded into ThingsBoard Dashobard.
+You can configure what should happen when user click on a Row in a table when it is embedded into IoT Hub Dashobard.
 For example you can save entity to the Dashboard state alias or open new dashboard state.

 To enable row click event:
-* Add Trendz Table View on ThingsBoard dashboard.
+* Add Trendz Table View on IoT Hub dashboard.
 * Open widget edit mode and switch to **Actions** tab.
 * Press **Add action** button.
 * In **Action source** field select **On row click**.